 The co-ordinator knew the answer and raised his hand.
 Time was incidental music for the theatre of rats.
 Indeed, the meaning of time was determined by its value as money created by the algorithms of the personality disorders of class relations.

 Some bourgeois had decided that instead of raising the consciousness of the proletariat with philosophy, pseudoscience should be re-purposed to run an internal, media-driven programme for a dialogue that would divide and conquer the bourgeoisie for their own entertrainment.
-The co-ordinator would match it with external stimuli, attempt to coincide with grace and elegance, and re-assess the information.
+The co-ordinator would match it with external stimuli, attempt to coincide with and re-assess the information.

 It may have been a truism to say that time was an illusion but mostly this was interpreted as meaning only the present counted.
 But when the past, present and future combined and were present all together at once, still it seemed a new time-based category would be required